zonuexe/uniletter.el/README.md

 | `U+1F150 - U+1F169` | NEGATIVE CIRCLED LATIN CAPITAL LETTER       | `'negative-circled-latin-capital` | 🅐🅑🅒🅓🅔🅕🅖🅗🅘🅙🅚🅛🅜🅝🅞🅟🅠🅡🅢🅣🅤🅥🅦🅧🅨🅩                           |
 | `U+1F170 - U+1F189` | NEGATIVE SQUARED LATIN CAPITAL LETTER       | `'negative-squared-latin-capital` | 🅰🅱🅲🅳🅴🅵🅶🅷🅸🅹🅺🅻🅼🅽🅾🅿🆀🆁🆂🆃🆄🆅🆆🆇🆈🆉                           |
 | `U+1F1E6 - U+1F1FF` | REGIONAL INDICATOR SYMBOL LETTER            | `'regional-indicator-symbol`      | 🄰 🄱 🄲 🄳 🄴 🄵 🄶 🄷 🄸 🄹 🄺 🄻 🄼 🄽 🄾 🄿 🅀 🅁 🅂 🅃 🅄 🅅 🅆 🅇 🅈 🅉  |

+## Copyright

+This package is licensed under [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0).

+    uniletter.el  Copyright (C) 2024  USAMI Kenta

+    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.